thebentobot/dotBento/PRIVACYPOLICY.md

 archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

+**Website session cookies** expire on logout or after 7 days of inactivity.
+**Account records** created via Discord sign-in (Discord user ID, username/discriminator where applicable, avatar URL) are kept while your account remains active and are deleted within a reasonable period after account deletion or prolonged inactivity.

+---

 ## How we keep your information secure

 We have implemented appropriate technical and organizational security measures